egkam/alx-system_engineering-devops/0x00-shell_basics/README.md

-Move files beginning with an uppercase letter to the directory /tmp/u Delete files in the current working directory that end with the character ~ Create directories welcome/, welcome/to/ and welcome/to/school in the current directory
+Move files beginning with an uppercase letter to the directory /tmp/u Delete files in the current working directory that end with the character ~ Create directories welcome/, welcome/to/ and welcome/to/school in the current directory List files and directories separated by , directories end with /